charleskimbac/emacs.ahk/README.md

 </table>

 * Customized by Eason Huang
-# Toggle Input Method by Capslock Key
+## Toggle Input Method by Shift Key
-use Capslock key for input method switch, and hold the Capslock key for switching Capslocks
+use Shift key for input method switch

-# Other useful functions
+## Update to AutoHotkey V2
-windows.ahk include some useful fictions for handling windows system more efficient.
+Now this script only works for V2, tested on v2.0.10